eyb12/NLP-finetune-LLMs/README.md

 This shell script will run all the experiments in a pipeline: Setting the generation hyperparameters, collecting LLM generations and saving them to `./llm_responses`, cleaning output, and finally computing the evaluation metrics which are saved to `./eval_results`.

 ## Results
 Config describes the generation hyperparameters.
+(CodeBLEU eval metrics ignored as i)

 ### Llama2-Alpaca
 | Config | BLEU | ROUGE-L | BERTScore | Human  |